newjersey/navigator.business.nj.gov/content/src/fundings/return-and-earn.md

   - All
 sector: []
 publishStageArchive: ""
-descriptionMd: The Return and Earn program is a grant for employers who hire unemployed workers, train them, and provide those workers with a new skill required for the job.
+sidebarCardBodyText: The Return and Earn program is a grant for employers who hire unemployed workers, train them, and provide those workers with a new skill required for the job.
 ---